kawaharas/CLCL/README.md

 &nbsp; One of the following hardware:

-- Oculus Rift with Oculus Touch
+- Oculus Rift with Oculus Touch, Xbox controller or mouse
-- Oculus Rift
-- Oculus Development Kit 2
+- Oculus Development Kit 2 with mouse

 ## Required Software / Libraries